Interstate 5: Route description

 I-5 is a major Interstate Highway that spans 1,381 mi and runs north–south through the West Coast states of California, Oregon, and Washington.
 It connects several major metropolitan areas as well as agricultural regions, seaports, and freight destinations.
-The freeway ranges from four lanes in some rural sections to 22 lanes in Orange County, California, where it had been widened and reconstructed.
+The freeway ranges from four lanes in rural sections to as many as 22 lanes in Orange County, California, where it had been widened and reconstructed.